mheberger/upstream-delineator/README.md

 ## <a name="step6">5.
 Run `subbasins.py` to delineate watersheds</a>

 Once you have downloaded the datasets listed above, and updated `subbasins_config.py`, you are ready to delineate watersheds.
+The script takes exactly two arguments:

+`input_csv` - Input CSV filename, for example 'gages.csv'

+`output_prefix` - Output prefix, a string.
+The output files will start with this string.
+For example, if you provide 'shasta', the script will produce `shasta_subbasins.shp`, `shasta_outlets.shp`, etc.

-Run it from the command line like this.
+Run the script from the command line like this:
 ```
 $ python subbsins.py outlets.csv testrun
 ```

-or with a full file path as follows on Windows or Linux:
+This assumes you have put `outlets.csv` in the same folder with the scripts, which is not always convenient.
+You can provide a full file path as follows (examples for Windows and Linux):
 ```
 $ python subbasins.py C:\Users\matt\Desktop\outlets.csv test
 $ python subbasins.py /home/files/outlets.csv test
 ```

-or in Python as follows:
+Alternatively, you can call the delineation routine from Python, in a script or via the console:

 ```
 >> from subbasins import delineate